Kozea/Radicale/clients.md

 In **Evolution** add a new calendar and address book respectively with WebDAV.
 Enter the URL of the Radicale server (e.g. `http://localhost:5232`) and your user name.
+In some versions of **Evolution**, you may have to append your user name to the URL (`http://localhost:5232/username/`)or **Evolution** will not be able to find your calendars.
 Clicking on the search button will list the existing calendars and address books.
+You can also use **Evolution** to connect to tasks stored in your Radicale calendars.

 ## Thunderbird